Academic Credential Issued Upon Completion: Post-Secondary (Diploma)

 Q: What are the standards for TESL Certification in Ontario?

 A: The professional standard for TESL Ontario is a recognized program that equals or exceeds 300 HOURS with a minimum 70 hours of Theory instruction (we provide 100 hrs) and minimum 120 hrs of Methodology instruction (we provide 180 hrs) and 50 hours of Practicum.
 Our TESL Diploma strictly adheres to this standard as well as the TESL Canada level Two and Three standard for professional certification.
+The TESL Diploma program is updated every semester to ensure that graduates are the most up-to-date and effective teachers in the field.

 Q: How do I become a TESL Ontario Accredited Language Instructor and receive the TESL Ontario Certificate after completing this Diploma?